schollz/share/README.md

   </a>
 </p>

-Share moves files between machines with a clean web UI and a focused CLI.
+Share files between machines through the web, through a CLI, or both.

 ## Usage